Tumixs/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [4. isalpha](./4-isalpha.c) | checks for alphabetic character.
 [5. sign](./5-sign.c) | prints the sign of a number.
 [6.
 There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you](./6-abs.c) | computes the absolute value of an integer.
+[7.
+There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important](./7-print_last_digit.c) | prints the last digit of a number.

 ### Resources